C-Section Recovery: Week-by-Week Healing Guide - Baby Chick

 As your body recovers, focus on gradual progress.
 Gentle activities, core breathing, and pelvic floor exercises can make a significant difference.

 Many women forget that a cesarean is a major operation.
-You should focus on healing and recovery during the first six weeks after the surgery.
-Don’t push your body too far and too fast!
-Generally, most doctors recommend easing back into exercise or heavy lifting six to eight weeks post-surgery.
+You should focus on rest and recovery during the first six weeks after the surgery.
+Don’t push your body too far or too fast.
+Generally, doctors recommend easing back into exercise or heavy lifting 6 to 8 weeks post-surgery.
 Still, you can begin pelvic floor exercises and core breathing immediately.1

 Gentle pelvic floor exercises help restore strength and control, while supporting long-term bladder and core function.
 Every time you lift your baby, tighten your pelvic floor muscles and lower tummy muscles simultaneously.
 This will help protect your back and prevent you from leaking urine.7,13